rh-telco-tigers/pushing-oauth-httpasswd-policy-in-acm/README.md

-In part 4 of this series, I am going to show a practical example of pushing a policy in ACM.
+In this article, I am going to show a practical example of pushing a policy in ACM.
 Many customers ask for a way to control the authentication provider(s) that are supported by OCP.
 In this example, an htpasswd oauth provider will be created as well as a central secret (for those password credentials).
 This same method can be used to push an LDAP/Active Directory mechanism as well.

 A sample Git repo is located at https://github.com/kcalliga/acm-demos/blob/master/oauth-policy